makersacademy/bowling-challenge/README.md

 # Bowling Scoresheet

-This little javscript app calculates the score of a 10 pin bowling game.
+This little javascript app calculates the score of a 10 pin bowling game.
 It can calculate the score after each frame of bowls is entered.
+The total score is correctly calculated after each frame.
 It requires the player to be honest as it does not check for 'valid' frame results.

 ## Instructions
 * clone this repo
-* open SpecRunner.html in your browser
+* open index.html in your browser
+* enter your results for each frame then click "Submit Frame Result"

+#### It can be run from the console
 * open the browser console.
 * add your results for each frame with the frameBowls(bowl1, bowl2 (optional bowl3 for 10th frame)) function.
 * check your current score after each frame with the score() function